mostafa-drz/spotify-companion/docs/PRODUCT_PLAN.md

    - Responsive layout
    - Loading states and error handling
    - Real-time track display and intro controls
-   - Prompt template selection and audio intro controls
+   - Prompt template selection and audio intro controls, with all template management (create, edit, delete, select) handled inline or via modal on the Now Playing page.
+There is no separate templates section.
    - Tone and language preference settings

 ## 🛠 Technical Stack